epigen/rnaseq_pipeline/README.md

 **Quantification.** Gene expression quantification was performed on the filtered and trimmed reads.
 The STAR aligner (ver) [ref] was utilized in `--quantMode GeneCounts` mode to count reads overlapping annotated genes based on the Ensembl [ver `config: ref: release`] gene annotation for the [`config: ref: species`] genome (build [`config: ref: build`]) and using parameters [`config["star_args"]`].
 Library strandedness (`[none/yes/reverse]`, specified per sample in `config/annotation.csv`) was accounted for during counting.
 Counts for individual samples were aggregated into a single gene-by-sample count matrix using a custom Python script utilizing the pandas library (ver) [ref].
 Quality control metrics from various tools, including fastp (ver) [ref], RSeQC (ver) [ref] and STAR (ver) [ref], were aggregated using MultiQC (ver) [ref].

 **Annotation.** Gene annotations from Ensembl were retrieved using the R package biomaRt (ver) [ref].
 Annotations included Ensembl gene ID, gene symbol (`external_gene_name`), gene biotype, and description.
-Additionally, exon-based GC content (`exon_gc`) and cumulative exon length (`exon_length`) were calculated for each gene using a custom R function adapted from EDASeq (ver) [ref], leveraging biomaRt (ver) [ref] to fetch exon coordinates and sequences.
-This exon-based approach was chosen as sequencing reads in poly(A)-selected libraries primarily derive from exonic regions, making these metrics more appropriate for downstream bias correction (e.g., Conditional Quantile Normalization - CQN) than whole-gene metrics.
+Additionally, exon-based GC content (`exon_gc`) and cumulative exon length (`exon_length`) were calculated for each gene based on the genome GFT and FASTA files using a custom R function, leveraging GenomicRanges (ver) [ref] and rtracklayer (ver) [ref].
+This exon-based approach was chosen because only exonic reads are quantified during alignment and contribute to the count matrix (also sequencing reads in poly(A)-selected libraries primarily derive from exonic regions), making these metrics more appropriate for downstream bias correction (e.g., Conditional Quantile Normalization - CQN) than whole-gene metrics (i.e., including introns).
 A sample annotation file was generated, integrating input annotations with QC metrics.

-The processing and quantification described here was performed using a publicly available Snakemake [ver] (ref) workflow [[10.5281/zenodo.15119355](https://doi.org/10.5281/zenodo.15119355)], which adopted code from anotehr workflow (ref) [10.5281/zenodo.4737358](https://doi.org/10.5281/zenodo.4737358).
+The processing and quantification described here was performed using a publicly available Snakemake [ver] (ref) workflow [[10.5281/zenodo.15119355](https://doi.org/10.5281/zenodo.15119355)], which adapted code from another workflow (ref) [10.5281/zenodo.4737358](https://doi.org/10.5281/zenodo.4737358).

 # 🚀 Features
 This workflow offers several key advantages for RNA-seq analysis over existing pipelines:

 *   **MrBiomics Module:** Designed for modularity and seamless integration with other [MrBiomics](https://github.com/epigen/MrBiomics/) analysis workflows (e.g., filtering/normalization, differential expression, unsupervised analysis) and includes example analysis recipes.
-*   **Exon-Centric Annotation:** Calculates *exon-based* GC content and length, providing more accurate metrics for downstream bias correction (like CQN) for typical poly(A)-selected RNA-seq libraries.
+*   **Exon-Centric Annotation:** Calculates *exon-based* GC content and length, providing more accurate metrics for downstream bias correction (like CQN).
 *   **Robust Input Handling:** Starts directly from raw uBAM files and includes automated checks to ensure consistency between annotated read types (single/paired) and BAM file content.
 *   **Efficiency Focused:** Optimized for performance and disk space using data streaming between processing steps and temporary intermediate files.
 *   **User-Friendly:** Offers comprehensive documentation, clear configuration, standard Snakemake usage, and practical usage tips including detailed QC guidelines.